 Asbestos in the workplace

 Asbestos was used in over 3,000 products and can be found in many buildings and structures built or renovated before 1990.
-Asbestos-containing material that is in good condition poses little harm as long as it is left alone.

 Work health and safety (WHS) laws prohibit work involving asbestos apart from in specific circumstances where strict safety rules are required to be followed.